Lineup

 Recent Performance

 A dip in form from a key hitter might lead to downward adjustments in total bases or home run props, while a hot streak could inflate these lines beyond their true value.
 Monitoring advanced metrics—like exit velocity, expected batting average (xBA), and barrel rate—offers insight into a player's current form.
-In addition, many sports betting sites rapidly update odds based on recent performance data, giving savvy bettors the chance to exploit market inefficiencies before the lines catch up.
+In addition, many betting sites rapidly update odds based on recent performance data, giving savvy bettors the chance to exploit market inefficiencies before the lines catch up.

 Evaluating recent trends helps bettors gauge whether current odds truly reflect an Astros player's production, uncovering opportunities for well-timed bets.